 At the time I went with Koryo Tours, an experienced company organizing trip to DPRK located in China.
 The person in charged was very nice to answer my non-stop emails.
 I asked about many things before I confidently sent my application, then transferred money.

-I recommend you to pay as soon as possible once you have sent your application.
+I recommend you to pay as soon as possible once you are sure to go.
 The agency needs the money to prepare your documents and accommodation in DPRK.
 It was excluding your needs during in Beijing

-I was quite nervous for about two weeks waiting for confirmation of my payment since I didn’t have any experience transferring money abroad.
+I was quite nervous for about two weeks waiting for confirmation of my payment.
+I didn’t have any experience transferring money abroad.
 Then I was so relieved once they emailed me telling they received my money afterwards.
-There was no way out, I must go.

 Besides leaving as a group with random people, you may take private tour by yourself or with your own buddies.
 Its price is definitely different, you can choose which place you wanna go though.

-After no worries about gadget, definitely you need money to visit DPRK.
+After no worries about gadgets, definitely you need money to visit DPRK.
 You need it for:

 - visa (tourist card).
-It was around 50 EUR.
-It’s excluding the tour package, and will be arranged by the agency;
+It was around 50 EUR excluding the tour package, and will be arranged by the agency;

-- cash (EUR, USD, or RMB) for your own expenses, such as souvenirs, karaoke, beers, or games.
-Fyi, tourist had no access to local currency.
+- cash (EUR, USD, or RMB) for your own expenses, such as souvenirs, karaoke, beers, books, or games.
+Tourist had no access to local currency;

 - travel insurance.
 If you don’t have any, ask the agency to issue it (mine was about 40 EUR);